-- What are your thoughts, reactions and feelings about this quote? - How does it relate to what we have been discussing about differentiation within the classroom?
+What are your thoughts, reactions and feelings about this quote?

+How does it relate to what we have been discussing about access to all students in the classroom?

-- At the ASCD conference on differentiation held in New York the last week of June year before last, Grant Wiggins stated that "Good planning leaves room for the unplannable.
-You do not know what you'll be doing on April 11, and you're a fool if you think so.
-If you do, then the curriculum is more important to you than your students." - Wiggins may be exaggerating; he certainly advocates planning instruction at the course and unit levels, so he's not saying we shouldn't plan.
-However, the message here is clear: in a differentiated classroom, teachers intervene and adjust instruction to meet the needs of the learners in that classroom; and that means using feedback from Monday's class to determine exactly what I need to do on Tuesday.
-Therefore, I will plan instruction carefully, but I must be willing to modify those plans to meet the needs of the students each day in my classroom. - In the past few minutes we have touched on a number of ideas about diverse learners and differentiated instruction, and we will spend the remainder of today exploring many of these ideas.
+In the past few minutes we have touched on a number of ideas about diverse learners and differentiated instruction, and we will spend the remainder of today exploring many of these ideas.
 However, a thorough and comprehensive study of differentiation is beyond the scope of our workshop today.
 ASCD has prepared a series of materials on differentiation that will complement and enhance the information from today's training.
 This series, At Work in the Differentiated Classroom, Alexandria, VA: ASCD, 2001, includes three VHS tapes and a Facilitator's Guide.
 The videos provide clips of real differentiated classrooms and include commentary by Carol Ann Tomlinson.
 The facilitator's guide suggests formats for utilizing the videos and other materials.
 One set of these materials was provided to each local school system and each RESA.
 In addition, each system received one copy of Differentiation in Practice, Grades K-5 and one copy of Differentiation in Practice, Grades 5-9.
 I strongly recommend that you use these resources to further your conceptual understanding of differentiation.

-Slide Self-Assessment Self-Assessment
+Slide Self-Assessment

 Self-Assessment

+Self-Assessment

 Some Underlying Assumptions

 Of

 Differentiated Instruction

+Self-Assessment

+PG page 38

+FG page 60

+"Some Underlying

+Assumptions of

+Differentiated

+Instruction"

-Self-Assessment PG page 68 FG page 62 " Some Underlying Assumptions of Differentiated Instruction" Read each assumption and assess your own "way of thinking about teaching" by marking the star if this assumption is implicit when planning instruction, the smiley face if you take this assumption into consideration in some way during planning and the question mark if you need to think about your practice in terms of this assumption.
+Read each assumption and assess your own "way of thinking about teaching" by marking the star if this assumption is implicit when planning instruction, the smiley face if you take this assumption into consideration in some way during planning and the question mark if you need to think about your practice in terms of this assumption.
 You have approximately 10 minutes for this activity.